bkrishh/docker-elasticsearch-oss/README.md

 Configuration file is located in `/etc/elasticsearch/elasticsearch.yml` if you follow the same volume mapping as in the docker-compose example above.

-You can find default config [there](https://github.com/valdemon/docker-elasticsearch-oss/blob/master/config/elasticsearch.yml).
+You can find default config [there](https://github.com/bkrish/docker-elasticsearch-oss/blob/master/config/elasticsearch.yml).

 You can find help with elasticsearch configuration [there](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html).

-# User Feedback
-## Issues
-If you have any problems with or questions about this image, please ask for help through a [GitHub issue](https://github.com/valdemon/docker-elasticsearch-oss/issues).